-Let's not forget the incredibly kick-ass climatic fight scene at the end.
+The incredibly kick-ass climactic fight scene at the end.

 Lack of screen time aside, the Symbiote was particularly well done.
 They turn the symbiote into a creepy, tentacle like thing.
 It doesn't just bond with Spider-Man, it latches onto him.
 The best moment is during the bonding scene.
 You see the Symbiote's shadow first looking a little like Venom's head, complete with jaw and tongue.
 Then it morphs into a monstrous hand that grabs onto Spidey's arm.